TejasBishnoi21/TejasBishnoi21/README.md

 - 📫 Reach out to me at:  **tejas.vishnoi@gmail.com**

-- ⚡ Fun fact:  **Apart from developing web applications, I can also tell you all about the engineering behind those mesmerising Skyscrapers and Bridges too as I have a background in Structural Engineering.**
+- ⚡ Fun fact:  **When I'm not building web applications, I can geek out about the engineering behind those jaw-dropping skyscrapers and bridges—because I used to build the real stuff before switching to the digital world!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">